Master Yuan: Teachings

-According to Broughton, Yuan's teachings prefigure the hallmark doctrine of sudden awakening famously advocated by the later Southern School of Chan, thus making its hero, Huineng, a "descendant in rhetoric" of Yuan.
-Yanagida Seizan also considers Yuan's teaching to anticipate Shenhui's critique of the gradualistic meditation methods of the Northern School and sees Yuan as foretokening the radical and spontaneous approach of Linji Yixuan as well, as Yuan taught that one must have energy and liveliness so as to not be deceived by others and the Dharma.
-Broughton states that:He [Yuan] is iconoclastic, consistently criticizing reliance on the Dharma, reliance on teachers, reliance on meditative practice, reliance on canonical texts.
+According to Broughton, Yuan's teachings prefigure the hallmark doctrine of sudden awakening famously advocated by the later Southern School of Chan.
+Broughton thus regards Huineng, the sixth patriarch and traditional representative of Southern Chan, to be a "descendant in rhetoric" of Yuan.
+Yanagida Seizan also considers Yuan's teaching to anticipate Shenhui's critique of the gradualistic meditation methods of the Northern School.
+Yanagida further sees Yuan as foretokening the radical and spontaneous approach of Linji Yixuan as well, as Yuan taught that one must have energy and liveliness so as to not be deceived by others and the Dharma.
+Broughton summarizes Yuan's teaching style in the following way:He [Yuan] is iconoclastic, consistently criticizing reliance on the Dharma, reliance on teachers, reliance on meditative practice, reliance on canonical texts.
 Faith in Buddhist teachings and teachers, praxis according to the traditional rules, and learning in scripture lead to nothing but self-deception and confusion.
 From this stance Master Yuan never budges.
 His relentless boldness prefigures much in the stance of the full-blown Ch'an tradition.

 According to Master Yuan, not only should one not rely on others, but even reliance on Dharma itself is ultimately mistaken.
 As John Jorgensen points out, this goes a step further than classical sources such as the four reliances taught in the Vimalakīrti Sūtra which argued that, rather than rely on people, one should rely on Dharma; as well as the Dazhidu lun which says, "when the Buddha was about to enter Nirvana he said to his followers: 'From now on, rely on the Dharma, and not on people!'"
 For Master Yuan, to value one person as correct, even the Buddha, is for one's mind of faith to become heavy.
 On the other hand, to depend on Dharma was "still a one-sided view."
 Instead, Yuan says, "If you have bodily energy, you will avoid the deceptive delusions of people and Dharma, and your spirit will be all right."